 The skills IT experts possess are in high-demand with the numerous organizations that rely on such technology to run successful operations.
 Completion of a bachelor's degree program equips graduates for many different job roles in computer network support and security.
 Some popular career choices include:

 - Network security analyst

 - Systems analyst

-In May of 2012, the BLS estimated that information security analysts received an average yearly salary of $89,290.
-Computer network architects earned an average of $94,000.
+In May 2014, the BLS estimated that information security analysts earned a median yearly salary of $88,890.
+Computer network architects made a median salary of $98,430 per year.

 Most information technology experts enter the workforce after graduation, but some may decide to go on to earn a master's degree in a related field.
 Although a bachelor's degree provides sufficient training for many jobs, some employers prefer applicants with an advanced degree for some positions, such as network architects or information security analysts, according to the BLS.
 With a career in IT, it may also be possible to move upwards into positions with more responsibilities and higher pay after gaining expertise and experience in the field.